 In the state of Nevada, if your blood alcohol level reaches or exceeds 0.08%, you will be charged with DUI.

-There are certain circumstances when law enforcement officers have the right to charge you with a DUI when you’re under the BAC limit of 0.08%.
-For example, they see you drinking and driving or smell alcohol on your breath.
+In some cases, law enforcement can charge you with DUI when you’re under the BAC limit of 0.08%.
+This may happen if/when they see you drinking and driving, or smell alcohol on your breath.

-In Nevada, a first-time DUI offender can face upwards of 6-months in jail and a $1,000 fine.
+In Nevada, a first-time DUI offender can face up to six months in jail and a $1,000 fine.

 There is also a mandatory attendance for a victim impact panel.
-This is where you hear stories from survivors who have lost someone due to a drinking and driving-related accident.
+This includes hearing stories from survivors who lost someone due to a drinking and driving-related accident.

-When it comes to Nevada’s mugshot laws, once you have been charged with a crime, regardless of whether or not you were convicted of the crime, any personal information pertaining to that charge can be easily accessible online.
-If you were only arrested or charged with an offense, but not convicted, then your mugshot may still be on the internet.
+When it comes to Nevada mugshot laws, once you have been charged with a crime, your personal information can be easily accessible online.
+Even when you were only arrested but not convicted, your mugshot may still be on the internet.

-To learn more about NetReputation and how you can limit the amount of negativity about you online, please complete the following form to receive a FREE REPUTATION ANALYSIS below.
+To learn more about NetReputation and removing mugshots from the web, please complete the following form to receive a FREE REPUTATION ANALYSIS below.